Back to Forests

 Not with hype.
 Not with pressure.

-With clarity, honesty, and grace.
+With humility, honesty, and grace.

 You already have enough to begin.